TowardtheStars/remap-interface/README.md

 # some class
 ```

-Every non-magic method in field names in `*args` will be mapped to class level.
+Every method in field names in `*args` will be mapped to a class level method, except for magic ones (whose name starts with '__').
-If you want to specify the remapping process, do this in `**kwargs`.
+If you want to specify the remapping process, do it in `**kwargs`.

 Every value inside `*args` and `**kwargs` must be string.
 After all, before initializing a class, every field inside the class doesn't exist.
 Seperate fields with a '`.`'.